Healthy Recipes Blog

 • 2 tablespoons unsalted butter

-• 1 tablespoon minced fresh garlic
+• 1 tablespoon fresh garlic - minced

-• 3 cups chicken broth (I use Pacific natural, 550 mg sodium per cup)
+• 3 cups chicken broth

-• ¼ teaspoon black pepper (or white pepper)
+• ¼ teaspoon black pepper - or white pepper

 • ⅛ teaspoon dried thyme

-• ½ cup heavy cream (remove it from the fridge when you start cooking)
+• ½ cup heavy cream - remove it from the fridge when you start cooking

 • Add the chicken broth, black pepper, and thyme.
 Bring to a boil.
-Reduce the heat to medium-low and simmer the soup, partially covered, for 10 minutes, to allow the flavors to meld.
+Reduce the heat to medium-low and simmer the soup, partially covered, for 10 minutes to allow the flavors to meld.

 • Stir the heavy cream into the pureed soup.
 Taste and decide if you'd like to add more salt - this would depend on how salty your chicken broth is.

-• Turn the heat back on to medium and bring the soup to a low simmer.
+• Turn the heat back to medium and bring the soup to a low simmer.
 If you'd like to further thicken the soup, mix the cornstarch with two tablespoons of cold water until smooth and stir the slurry into the soup.

 • Continue heating the soup (but don't bring it to a boil - lower the heat if needed), stirring, until heated through and thickened, 1-2 minutes.
 Serve immediately.

-There are two ways to puree a soup.
-For a very creamy texture, working in at least two batches, carefully transfer the hot soup to your stand blender.
+• If you prefer not to use cornstarch, you can make a thicker and creamier soup by pureeing it completely in a stand blender instead of using an immersion blender, which isn't as efficient.
+Working in at least two batches, carefully transfer the hot soup to your stand blender.
 Blend each batch until completely smooth and transfer it to a bowl.
-When all batches are done, return the pureed soup to the pot and proceed with the recipe.
-You can see the results of this method in the photos on this page - very smooth and creamy.
+When all batches are done, return the pureed soup to the stockpot and proceed with the recipe.

-When using a stand blender, never fill your blender past the maximum fill line.
+• When using a stand blender, never fill your blender past the maximum fill line.
 It's best to fill it no more than half full.
-If the lid of your blender wasn't designed to allow steam to escape, you’ll need to remove the center piece and drape a clean towel on top of the lid.
+If the lid of your blender wasn't designed to allow steam to escape, you’ll need to remove the centerpiece and drape a clean towel on top of the lid.
 You can hold down the lid when blending to prevent it from being pushed off, but do so without actually placing your hand - or your face - over the hot steam.

-Serving: 1cup | Calories: 204kcal | Carbohydrates: 9g | Protein: 5g | Fat: 17g | Saturated Fat: 10g | Sodium: 584mg | Fiber: 1g | Sugar: 4g
+Serving: 1 cup | Calories: 204 kcal | Carbohydrates: 9 g | Protein: 5 g | Fat: 17 g | Saturated Fat: 10 g | Sodium: 584 mg | Fiber: 1 g | Sugar: 4 g

 Cold Tomato Soup